chrisjsewell/myst-lsp/README.md

 > In general the design of LSP is that the server runs where the files are.
 > So it is currently common pratice that a server accesses the file system directly (minus the files for which the server received an open event since this transfers the file's ownership to the client)

+- [ ] Parse `myst.yml` before first project analysis
 - [ ] utf-16 encoding? https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocuments
 - [ ] folding range for headings
-- [ ] diagnostics if heading levels are not sequential
+- [ ] diagnostics, e.g. if heading levels are not sequential, unused definitions, unknown definitions/links/directives/roles
 - [ ] background reading of all files in the workspace (to populate targets lookup etc)
   - [x] text files
-  - [ ] notebooks
+  - [x] notebooks
     - how to get the correct uri for a cell? https://github.com/microsoft/language-server-protocol/issues/1399 (see also https://github.com/microsoft/vscode/issues/123025 would be ideal to get data from the client)
-- [ ] parsing of directive options, which could then be used to add to targets lookup (i.e. for any `name` option)
+- [x] parsing of directive options, which could then be used to add to targets lookup (i.e. for any `name` option)
 - [ ] markdown-it-front-matter plugin sets wrong map (uses `pos` instead of `nextLine`) which causes wrong folding range etc
 - [ ] workspace support (e.g. for targets lookup)
 - [ ] use the client's file watcher for `myst.yml`, if the client supports it